-He put the twist of chewing tobacco back in the side pocket of his homemade overalls; they’d be time enough for that later.
+He put the twist of chewing tobacco back in the side pocket of his freshly pressed old overalls; they’d be time enough for that later.
 Today he was hauling the most precious cargo of his life.
 “Get up Jeb, come on Molly"

 The wagon tracks were soon wiped out by the bare feet of the small children who followed behind their parents, they had on their newest clean clothes.

 Old Blue brought up the rear; somehow the old dog knew what was going on, for he held his head low.

 A flock of gray pigeons passed overhead as the sweet words of Swing Low Sweet Chariot softly drifted upwards from the voices of a hundred people.
 The wagon followed the well-worn trail around the side of the small hill.

 Momma been right about the war.
 Once it was over, most of the slaves left.
 He wanted to leave too, but she sat him down and asked?
 Where you going to go?
 What you going to do?
 You don’t know nothin else.

 Momma and a few other folks stayed after the master promised to build them some decent cabins.
 Dang if Momma didn’t get a real wood floor, one of them glass windows and a front porch.